 * Refugee and Immigrant Services - IDHS contracts with multi-lingual and culturally competent community-based service providers to provide refugee resettlement and immigrant integration services.
 Refugee resettlement services include case management, employment services, English language training and health screening.
 Special program to help refugee youth and the elderly are also available through federal funding support.
 The goal of the program is to help refugees achieve social and economic self-sufficiency as quickly as possible.
 Immigrant integration services include citizenship training and application assistance.
 Low-income immigrants and migrant farm workers are also provided with translation and interpretation services, as well as case management support, to gain access to state human services.

 In addition to temporary assistance the division also improves the health and well-being of families and individuals through partnerships and services that build strong communities.
 We offer a wide array of programs and services, including:

-- Healthy Mothers and Babies - Family planning; aid in acquiring medical care for pregnant women and young children; nutrition counseling and additional food for young children and women who are pregnant or breastfeeding; services for infants and toddlers with developmental challenges and home visits to support new parents.
+- Healthy Mothers and Babies - Case management for at risk pregnant women and infants; aid in acquiring medical care for pregnant and parenting women and young children; nutritional counseling and additional food for young children and women who are pregnant or breastfeeding; formula for infants; screening and referral for women experiencing prenatal or post-partum depression; doula services; services for infants and toddlers with developmental challenges; and home visiting programs to support new parents.